 If the original stock intake was with a purchase order, just click the link listed in the historical adjustment details page to update the associated unit cost.

 Note: Stock adjustments that deduct from your inventory levels will credit or debit your Cost of Goods Sold and Inventory Value (depending on the type of adjustment) based on a first in, first out (FIFO) accounting method.
 If the cost appears to be inaccurate, you can edit the cost of the original stock intake.
-For this reason, you are unable to update the unit costs for stock adjustments that deduct from your inventory levels, such as re-counts that adjust down, loss, damage, or theft stock adjustments.
+As a result, you are unable to update the unit costs for adjustments that deduct from your stock levels — such as re-counts that adjust down, loss, damage, or theft stock adjustments.

 Let’s say you accepted a purchase order or manually received 10 items at a cost of $15 each.
 Later, you manually re-counted to reduce the item’s stock to 8 items.
 The re-count adjustment will debit your Cost of Goods Sold and credit your Inventory Value by $30.
 The adjustment will show in your History, but to update the unit cost (say to $10), you’ll need to locate the original receive adjustment.
 After you update the original intake adjustment, the re-count adjustment will automatically reflect the new unit cost and Inventory Reports will be updated.